KPYerawar/esim-bjt-pulse-generator/README.md

 # esim-bjt-pulse-generator
-Okay, here is the text for Section 6 of your eSimReport.pdf, which is a copy of the README.md content I provided earlier.

-6. README Description
 Project Title: Design and Simulation of a BJT-Based Pulse Generator using eSim

 Objective: To design and simulate a monostable multivibrator circuit using two Bipolar Junction Transistors (BJTs) within the eSim environment.
 The circuit aims to generate a single output pulse of a fixed duration in response to a short input trigger pulse.
 The duration of the output pulse should be primarily determined by the time constant of an RC network, matching the behavior described in the reference literature [1].